cartridge-gg/ui-native/MIGRATION_STRATEGY.md

 9. **Leverage NativeWind**: Keep most Tailwind classes unchanged to maintain consistency
 10. **Mind the Flex Direction**: Always convert `flex` to `flex-row` for horizontal layouts
 11. **Verify Configuration**: Ensure NativeWind setup matches UI library configuration
+12. **Use Subpath Imports**: Replace relative imports like `@/utils` with subpath imports like `#utils` for proper React Native path resolution
+13. **Avoid forwardRef in React 19**: Since React 19 treats refs as regular props, do not use forwardRef when creating new components - use direct ref props instead
+14. **Keep Storybook Titles Consistent**: Always use the exact same story title from the UI version (e.g., "Primitives/Icons" not "Components/Icons") to maintain consistency and proper categorization

 ## Conclusion